-The 2017 Annual Bullying Survey carried out by Ditch the Label revealed that 37% of people surveyed developed social anxiety as a direct result of bullying.
+Ditch the Label research revealed that 37% of people surveyed in the Annual Bullying Survey developed social anxiety as a direct result of bullying.

-Social anxiety can vary from a bit of nervousness around new people, to a crippling inability to connect with anyone in a social situation.
+Social anxiety can vary from a bit of nervousness around new people to a crippling inability to connect with anyone in a social situation.
 It is described as a fear of social situations that involve interactions with other people.
-Sounds pretty scary on the surface, but the good news is that it is possible to completely overcome social anxiety and ensure you live your life to the fullest.
+Sounds pretty scary on the surface, but the good news is that it is possible to completely overcome social anxiety with a bit of help and guidance.

 We know you’re probably rolling your eyes at this one… easier said than done right!?
-We know – thats like telling someone to just change their eye colour or to be less tall!
-But try some of these relaxation techniques for when you feel stress and tension creeping up on you.
+There’s nothing worse than someone telling you to “relax” or “chill out” when you’re feeling anxious.
+If only it was that easy!
+That’s like telling someone to just change their eye colour or to be taller!
+Try some of these relaxation techniques for when you feel stress and tension creeping up on you.

-If it’s a particular event thats giving you bad social anxiety, think about yourself at the event before you go.
+If it’s a particular event that’s giving you bad anxiety, think about yourself at the event before you go.
 Picture yourself there, having a conversation, having a laugh, chatting to people – this will help you to visualise your actions when you’re there.
-It is important to make sure that when you do this, you are feeling relaxed.

 Often, when we’re anxious we are constantly looking in on ourselves.
 How we feel, how we look, how we sound, how we appear to other people.
 We obsess over how we are being perceived so we begin to overthink everything about ourselves… try looking outwards instead.
 Take in the behaviour of those around you, what they’re saying and doing, how are they standing or what are they doing with their hands?
 What is the room like or how is the view out the window?

 Once you start focussing on other things besides your own worries and insecurities, you’ll start to relax and realise that in new situations, most people are a little awkward too.